b7w/bviewer/docs/ref/architecture.rst

   HIDDEN - not visible in gallery tree but can be access if you know url, PRIVATE - visible and accessible only for gallery holder.
   *If parent is None it will be hidden from gallery tree for holder too.*
+  **Gallery sorting** - Sort order of the nested galleries on time.
+  ASK - Ascending, DESK - Descending.
   **Thumbnail** - image of gallery tile.

 .. code-block:: python